CraftingDragon007/qnovnc-platform-plugin/README.md

 A Qt 6 Platform Abstraction (QPA) plugin enabling noVNC client support via WebSockets, based on the original Qt VNC QPA plugin.

+## Additional changes
+Prevents segfaults when the user is destroying and recreating a lot of windows.

 ## Licensing

 This project is licensed under the **GNU Lesser General Public License v3.0 (LGPLv3)**.